Difference Between Preference Shares and Preferential Issue

 Difference between Preference Shares and Preferential Issue

-Preference shares are also known as preferred stock and are a shareholding in the company’s stock for which preference dividend can be earned, before the dividend on equity stocks is being issued to the shareholders of such equity stock.
-In case a company goes into liquidation, the preference shareholders will be entitled to be paid from the assets of the company before the equity shareholders.
+Preference shares are also known as preferred stock and are a shareholding in the company’s stock for which a preference dividend can be earned before the dividend on equity stocks is issued to the shareholders of such equity stock.
+In case a company goes into liquidation, the preference shareholders will be entitled to be paid from the company’s assets before the equity shareholders.

-Most of the preference shares holding have a fixed dividend, unlike equity shares.
-Coming to the voting rights the same would not be enjoyed by the preference holders like the equity shareholders of the company.
+Most preference shares hold a fixed dividend, unlike equity shares.
+Regarding voting rights, they would not be enjoyed by preference holders like the equity shareholders of the company.
 These are generally classified as the following:

 Let’s understand each of the above in detail: